 Hey everyone!
 My name is Chase Oliver.
-As I’m sure you know by now, I am a certified personal trainer in the greater Summerlin and Spring Valley area.
+As I’m sure you know by now, I am a certified personal trainer in Las Vegas.
+More specifically, the greater Summerlin and Spring Valley area.

 I have been a trainer since 2013.
-Which began at a corporate gym in Los Angeles.
-Prior to being a trainer in LA, I competed in various sports growing up in the San Francisco Bay area.
+I began my journey at a corporate gym in Los Angeles.
+Prior to being a trainer in LA, I competed in various sports growing up in the Bay Area.
 My entire life has revolved around fitness and athletics: basketball, soccer, and martial arts just to name a few.
 Upon entering high school, my parents gave me my very first personal training lessons as a birthday present.
 (Obviously I was the client.)

 I was more conflicted than I thought.
 Didn’t matter though.
 It was decision time.
 What did I want to do?